SilverClawsNg/OutScribed/README.md

 * EmailAddress <!-- Not null.
 Not empty.
 255. --!>

 #### 3.6.4 Work flow
-* Receives request and performs validation then forwards to service
+* Receives and validates request
 * Checks if at least 3 TempUser has been created from same Ip Address in last 10 minutes.
 If true, publish event to jail IpAddress and throw new exception.
 * Checks if TempUser exists with Id.
 If false, throw new exception.
 * Checks if updates are locked and lock time has not expired i.e. LockUpdates is true and LastUpdated is less than 30 minutes.
 It true, throw new exception.